Miyerkules, Hunyo 17, 2015

 Besides, advertisers are not stupid enough by just a dropped of a hat they pay immediately the prohibitive prices these media outfits bill.
-They base their decisions on the scientific surveys from Manila that says the “Who’s Who” in the TV and radio industry that has the most patrons in the province or the region.
+They base their decisions on the scientific surveys from Manila that cite the “Who’s Who” in the TV and radio industries that has the most patrons in the province or the region.

 Look how idiotic this lady elective town official in a first class town in Pangasinan.
 The vice mayor and many members of the Sangguniang Bayan (town council) have been exposing to the media the patent and scandalous strings of corruptions of the mayor.

 After the press conference the vice mayor and the dads called, I asked one of the lawmakers why the lady solon, known to duke-out, too with the mayor, did not join their press meeting in the hotel-restaurant.